cfarrell02/KotlinFootballManager/README.md

 ## Getting Started

-To get started with League Manager™, simply download and run this application on your device, NOTE: You must have Java configured on your device to run this app.
+To get started with League Manager™, download the source code, open in intellij and build the gradle project.
+Once its all initialised then run the main.kt file.
+NOTE: You must have Java configured on your device to run this app.
 Explore and manage your sports-related data effortlessly with the provided GUI.

 ## References